Article Quick Links

 Ending Your Lease

 Has your tenant given notice or is it move-out time?
-Use the Settings button to change the end date of the lease to today or a previous date.
-The lease will automatically move to Past Leases and the tenants associated with the lease will become Past Tenants (if they are not already attached to a new lease).
+You'll want to click on the Edit button, then click Edit Term to change the end date of the lease to today or a previous date.
+You can also scroll to the end and click Convert To Past Lease.
+The lease will automatically move to the Past bin and the tenants associated with the lease will become Past Tenants (if they are not already attached to a new lease).

 No notifications are sent to your tenant when these changes are made.